 Upon relocation, the new locator may use the mineral discovery of the former locator and may adopt the monuments of the prior claim.
-However, he may not adopt a prior location or "discovery" shaft or cut.
+However, he may not adopt a prior location or "discovery" shaft, cut or drill hole.
 New location work must be done by the new locator.